abmoll/abmoll.github.io/README.md

 SUMMARY
 Full stack software engineer with hands-on experience building web applications using JavaScript, MongoDB, Express, Vue.js, React, and Node.js.
 Supportive and enthusiastic team collaborator with a passion for clean design.

-Full Stack Software Engineer Denovo Ventures, LLC Jan.
+Full Stack Software Engineer, Denovo Ventures, LLC Jan.
 2018 – Present

 • Provided continuous software development support for a proprietary IT services management application within a team of 4 DevOps engineers.
 Used